40 Best Books on Fracture Mechanics

 1."Fatigue and Fracture Mechanics: 31st Volume" by G Halford

-“Fatigue and Fracture Mechanics: 31st Volume” Book Review: This book explains the relationship between mechanical material behaviour and the design of structural machine components.
-It covers a wide range of materials that are used in high-performance structural applications like aerospace components and power generation systems.
-The book is primarily concerned with metallic materials, but it also discusses the special properties of important nonmetals.
-This book will be useful for mechanical, materials engineers and designers.
+“Fatigue and Fracture Mechanics: 31st Volume” Book Review: The book provides an explanation of how mechanical material behavior relates to the design of structural machine components.
+It discusses a broad range of materials that are utilized in high-performance structural applications, including aerospace components and power generation systems.
+While the book focuses mainly on metallic materials, it also examines the distinctive properties of crucial non-metals.
+Mechanical, materials engineers and designers will find this book beneficial.

 2."Fracture, Fatigue, Failure and Damage Evolution, Volume 7: Proceedings of the 2017 Annual Conference on Experimental and Applied Mechanics" by Jay Carroll and Shuman Xia

-“Fracture, Fatigue, Failure and Damage Evolution, Volume 7: Proceedings of the 2017 Annual Conference on Experimental and Applied Mechanics” Book Review: The contributions to this important area of research and engineering are collected in this book.
-It covers a broad range of topics, including energy and energetic materials mechanics, vibration effects in fracture and fatigue, composite fracture and fatigue, fracture of brittle and ductile materials, and interfacial fracture.
+“Fracture, Fatigue, Failure and Damage Evolution, Volume 7: Proceedings of the 2017 Annual Conference on Experimental and Applied Mechanics” Book Review: This book is a compilation of significant contributions to the field of research and engineering, covering a diverse range of topics such as energy and energetic materials mechanics, fracture and fatigue effects of vibration, composite fracture and fatigue, brittle and ductile materials fracture, and interfacial fracture.

 3."Fatigue and Fracture Mechanics: v.
 33 (Special Testing Publications)" by Walter G Reuter and Robert S Piascik

 “Fatigue and Fracture Mechanics: v.
-33 (Special Testing Publications)” Book Review: This book explains the relationship between mechanical material behaviour and the design of structural machine components.
-It covers a wide range of materials that are used in high-performance structural applications like aerospace components and power generation systems.
-The book is primarily concerned with metallic materials, but it also discusses the special properties of important nonmetals.
-This book will be useful for mechanical, materials engineers and designers.
+33 (Special Testing Publications)” Book Review: The book provides an explanation of the correlation between the mechanical behavior of materials and the design of structural machine components.
+It encompasses a broad range of materials utilized in high-performance structural applications such as power generation systems and aerospace components.
+Although the primary focus is on metallic materials, the book also highlights the distinct properties of significant nonmetals.
+It is a valuable resource for mechanical engineers, materials engineers, and designers seeking to enhance their knowledge in this area.

 4."Fatigue and Fracture Mechanics" by Ravinder Chona